 Master of Arts, Economics

-The masters program prepares graduates for research and policy positions in government and business.
+The Masters Program prepares graduates for research and policy positions in government and business.
 Our teaching and research stress the importance of markets and institutions on political and socioeconomic outcomes.
-Although this program emphasize general economics, it also guides students in the rigorous preparation necessary for doctoral programs.
+Although this program emphasizes general economics, it also guides students in the rigorous preparation necessary for doctoral programs.

-ECON 205 Culminating experiences in a Policy Workshop
+ECON 205 Workshop in Policy Analysis (3 units)

 * Students must complete ECON 201 and ECON 202 (or ECON 235) with a grade of "B" or better.
 Students earning less than a B in any of these classes are allowed one attempt to retake and achieve the minimum grade.